Skip to Content

 Clervaux Castle houses two museums

 North of Luxembourg City, the cute town of Clervaux is the site of a unique castle-turned-museum.
 Originally built in the 12th century, Clervaux Castle is one of the interesting places to visit in Luxembourg.
-It was nearly destroyed during the opening engagement of the Battle of the Bulge in December 1944 and now stands as an engaging World War II museum and features an American Sherman tank that participated in the battle.
+It was nearly destroyed during the Battle of the Bulge in December 1944 and now stands as an engaging World War II museum and features an American Sherman tank that participated in the battle.

-A separate part of the castle hosts a photo exhibit called The Family of Man.
+The castle hosts a photo exhibit called The Family of Man.
 Its 500+ images show the common experiences in countries around the world from birth and death to school and voting.
 In the late 1950s and 1960, the exhibit toured the world before finding a permanent home in Clervaux and being added to UNESCO’s Memory of the World Register.

 Visit the Trier Christmas Market